immetoo/immetoo/README.md

 Have found 7-9-11 in classic sharia law. ("dictionary of islam" from 1885)
 Remember heart love selection is before sexuality and sexuality can be activated on any age.
 First touch heart dating (with OBE on first touch) is avg 10.5 boy with 12.5 girl.
-(equal age forced roman school classes destroys a lot of love)
+(equal age forced roman mixed gender school classes destroys a lot of love)

 The process it triggers it called "automatic giving of the heart", and means the mind
 has no choise over what the heart selected as compatible, choise is for the heartbroken.